foxglove/docs/docs/2-visualizing/1-playback.md

 ### Search events

-Open the Data source sidebar and click on the “Events” tab to see all your events.
-The search input field at the top of the tab uses the [same query syntax supported in the web console](/docs/data-platform/events#search-events).
+View a list of events in the left sidebar's "Events" tab.
+The search input field uses the [same syntax as Foxglove event search](/docs/organizing/events#search).
 Type in some queries to filter events by metadata keys and values and find events of interest.

 ## Shortcuts